Career development – a lifelong matter

 All students complete a summer internship between their first and second year of study.
 Ideally, the mandatory internship is complemented by the ensuing cooperation between the students and the internship institutions in terms of the master thesis.
 This final project enables students to work on pressing issues on behalf of the respective institution and to find solutions to topical problems.
 The Hertie School partners with institutions from all three sectors to offer internship positions.
 Securing an internship is the responsibility of each student, but the Career Development office provides support where possible.

 If you want even more working experience, you can apply to complete a full Professional Year between the first and second year of your studies.
 The Professional Year is not compulsory but offers an excellent opportunity for students to gain professional experience during their studies.
-Students who participate in this programme leave the Hertie School of Governance for 9 to 15 months in order to acquire professional experience.
+Students who participate in this programme leave the Hertie School for 9 to 15 months in order to acquire professional experience.
 The partner institution ascribes suitable tasks to students and pays an appropriate remuneration.
 After the Professional Year, the students return to the Hertie School to begin their final year of studies.

 To help you find the position that matches your interests, the school has established relationships with a range of attractive institutions such as ministries, international companies and NGOs.